avpgesulgatech/dot-files/README.md

 # AvpTech Dot File Configurations
 This repository will contain my preferred IDE configurations.
+This branch is for the Nightly build of Neovim (0.8)

 ### Installation Manual